anopheles-genomic-surveillance/anopheles-genomic-surveillance.github.io/docs/home.md

 ## Prerequisites

 This is a hands-on training course involving the analysis of real genetic data.
-To follow this workshop you will need to have some prior experience of data analysis using a programming language such as Python, R, Julia, Matlab or Stata.
-The practical exercises in this workshop will use the Python programming language, and some prior experience of Python will be advantageous, but is not required.
+To follow this course you will need to have some prior experience of data analysis using a programming language such as Python, R, Julia, Matlab or Stata.
+The practical exercises in each workshop will use the Python programming language, and some prior experience of Python will be advantageous, but is not required.

-During the practical sessions in this workshop we will use [Google Colaboratory](https://colab.research.google.com/) (a.k.a.
+During the practical sessions in each workshop we will use [Google Colaboratory](https://colab.research.google.com/) (a.k.a.
 Colab), which is an interactive cloud computing service provided for free by Google.
 In order to use Colab you will need to have a Google user account.
-If you do not already have a Google user account, please make sure to create one before the workshop.
+If you do not already have a Google user account, please make sure to create one before you start the course.

-## Contact and questions

-If you have any questions about this training course, please contact info@malariagen.net.